Fatima Hernadi

-Fatima Hernadi (born 1951 in Azemmour) is a Moroccan actor better known as "Raouia".
+Fatima Hernadi (born 1951 in Azemmour) is a Moroccan actress better known as "Raouia".

 Biography

 Fatima Hernadi was born in Azemmour.
 She moved to Casablanca to complete her studies at chawki High School, where she joined the theater band Mansour, with which she won the award for Best Actress at the National Amateur Theatre Festival in the play Failers.
 Until 1978, she worked in cinema, with director Mohamed El Abazi, in his film, "Treasures of Atlas. after that, she participated in a film called Dry Eyes starring Narjiss Nejjar in 2004, a role that launched her into the Moroccan cinema.

 In 2014, she won the Best Actress award at the National Film Festival for her film Saga, The Story of Men Who Never Come Back.
 Afterward, she was selected as a member of the jury of the 16th edition of the Marrakech International Film Festival.